oscarotero/simple-crud/README.md

 [![Build Status](https://travis-ci.org/oscarotero/simple-crud.png?branch=master)](https://travis-ci.org/oscarotero/simple-crud)
 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/oscarotero/simple-crud/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/oscarotero/simple-crud/?branch=master)

-PHP library to provide some CRUD functions (Create, Read, Update, Delete) in Mysql/Sqlite databases.
+PHP library to provide CRUD functions (Create, Read, Update, Delete) in Mysql/Sqlite databases with some magic features.

 ## Components

 SimpleCrud has the following classes:

-* **Adapters:** Manage the database connection, execute the queries and create all entities.
-Currently there are two adapters: for mysql and sqlite databases
+* **SimpleCrud:** Manage the database connection, execute the queries and create all entities.
+* **Query:** Generates all queries needed for select/insert/update/delete operations.
+Currently there are support for mysql and sqlite databases
 * **Entity:** Manages an entity (database table) to select, insert, update, delete rows.
 * **Row:** Stores/modifies the data of a row
 * **RowCollection:** Is a collection of rows